VirajMajalkar/Financial-Transaction-Volume-Prediction/README.md

 Project work involves understanding Time Series data and multiple modules like ARIMA and AR.

 1. Data was scraped from RBI website using BeautifulSoup
-2. Three different columns 'RTGS Transactions', 'NEFT Transactions' and 'Debit Card Transactions' have been clubbed into "Total Number of Transactions".
+2. Three different columns 'RTGS Transactions', 'NEFT Transactions','Debit Card Transactions' and 'Credit Card Transactions' have been clubbed into "Total Transactions".
-3.